MicrosoftDocs/visualstudio-docs/docs/ide/create-csharp-winform-visual-studio.md

 ## Create the application

-::: moniker range="<=vs-2019"
+::: moniker range="=vs-2019"

 After you select your C# project template and name your project, Visual Studio opens a form for you.
 A form is a Windows user interface.
 Create a *Hello World* application by adding controls to the form.
-Then run the app.
+Then [run the app](#run-the-application).

 ### Add a button to the form